-- 1 relates to agricultural seepage only.
-Anticipated Restoration Flow limitations for each reach due - 2 to agricultural seepage for the 2020 Restoration Year is shown in Table 6-1. - 3 The Seepage Management Plan and Seepage Project Handbook can be found at the SJRRP - 4 website under the following link: - 5 http://www.restoresjr.net/restoration-flows/seepage-projects/
+1 relates to agricultural seepage only.
+Anticipated Restoration Flow limitations for each reach due

+- 2 to agricultural seepage for the 2020 Restoration Year is shown in Table 6-1. - 3 The Seepage Management Plan and Seepage Project Handbook can be found at the SJRRP - 4 website under the following link:

 Table 6-1.

-Restoration Flow Limitations as it Relates to Agricultural Seepage
+Restoration Flow Limitation s as it Relates to Agricultural Seep

-Reach 1 Seepage Management Plan Approximate Restoration Flow Limitations 2 (cfs)
+Seepage Management Plan Approximate Restoration Flow Limitations

+Reach (cfs)

 Reach 2A 2,140

 Reach 2B 1,300

-Reach 3 720 3
+Reach 3 720

-Reach 4A 2503
+Reach 4A 250